Contact us HERE or e-mail us at email@example.com to schedule a screening.

 The photo to the left shows artist Hershell West sitting on scaffolding to work on a mural.
-The telling of his story is intended to inspire.
-The documentary has three principal themes: -1- how a black man born and raised in the segregated South could overcome obstacles to achieve his goals; -2- the importance of public art, art education and of arts advocacy - plus West has some inspiring and pointed stories about teaching at-risk youth.
-At the end of the day, the documentary shows some of the possibilities open to an artist who does not achieve the fame of a Picasso or a Jackson Pollack.
+His is an inspiring story, a story which reaches beyond him as an individual.
+By looking at him, we see how a black man born and raised in the segregated South could overcome obstacles to achieve his goals.
+In addition, the documentary illustrates the importance of public art, art education and of arts advocacy - plus West has some inspiring and pointed stories about teaching at-risk youth.
+At the end of the day, the documentary shows some of the possibilities open to an artist who does not, for example, achieve the fame of a Picasso or a Jackson Pollack.

 • Pinole Public Library (Feb.
 2019) - Pinole, CA., USA